CheersEngineers/Cybersecurity-and-data-privacy-2024-Blended/README.md

 >  - Unprotected admin functionality with unpredictable URL (Apprentice)
 >  - User role controlled by request parameter (Apprentice)

-> [!NOTE]
-> Now let's take a look at what was the Pros and Cons while using Portsvigger with Burp Suite Community Edition.
+# Now let's take a look at what was the Pros and Cons while using Portsvigger with Burp Suite Community Edition.

 > ### Pros in Portswigger Labs:
 >  - I enjoyed to do the tasks and accomplish them.
 This gives great practical experience on the subjects.